thisiskhajana/thisiskhajana.github.io/README.md

-# KHAJANA RAJU — DevOps EngineeR
+# KHAJANA RAJU — DevOps Engineer

 Personal website showcasing my skills, experience, and certifications, with an embedded AI assistant that answers only about me using a private knowledge base.